 The world is a busy place and people’s time continues to become more and more of a scarce resource.
 This is especially true for corporate executives who are often presented with numerous opportunities that require assessing and problems that need fixing.
-In many cases they spend a significant amount of time in meetings being inundated with mounds of information and data that they must sift through in order to make sound decisions.
+Most times they spend a significant amount of time in meetings being inundated with mounds of information and data they must sift through to make sound decisions.
 So, with all that is on their plates and all the issues they have to deal with, why would or should corporate leaders care about mobile learning?
 Well, here are ten reasons.

 - Mobile is global.
 No other technology is more accessible across the globe than mobile devices.
 For a company that has a distributed or multinational workforce, learning can easily be distributed using mobile technology.
 Even in third world countries, where running water and electricity might be scarce, mobile infrastructures are growing at an amazing rate (15 Trends That Matter – Trend #2).

 - Performance and productivity improvements are a fact of life.
-As trite as it might sound, a key component to ongoing business success is finding ways to do more with less.
+As trite as it might sound, a key component to ongoing business success is doing more with less.
 Putting the right information in people’s hands by making that information available when they need it is an important component of mobile learning.
-Identify where the information gaps are for your employees, especially when they are on the go and then find ways to fill those gaps through mobile content delivery.
+Identify where the information gaps are for your employees, especially when they are on the then fill those gaps through mobile content delivery.
 Make a list of the main inefficiencies you are dealing with in your organization today and you will most likely discover that the lack of easy access to information is a leading contributor to many of those inefficiencies.

 - The volume of information your employees need to know is increasing at an incredible rate.
-Take a step back for a moment and think what most people had to know 50 years ago in order to be effective versus what they need to know today.
-Whether it is more tools (Excel, PowerPoint, Word, Access, etc.), expanding product lines with additional features or 401(k) investment options instead of company pension plans from the 60’s and 70’s, it is undeniable that most people need to remember, understand and utilize much more information today than ever before.
-Anytime you can reduce the amount of information people have to remember by making it readily available elsewhere, you are going to realize benefits through increased accuracy and efficiency.
+Take a step back for a moment and think what most people had to know 50 years ago to be effective versus what they need to know today.
+Whether it is more tools (Excel, PowerPoint, Word, Access, etc.), expanding product lines with additional features or 401(k) investment options instead of company pension plans from the 60’s and 70’s, it is undeniable that most people need to remember, understand and use much more information today than ever before.
+Anytime you can reduce the amount of information people have to remember by making it readily available elsewhere, you will realize benefits through increased accuracy and efficiency.

 - Mobile learning is contextual.
 Much of the time spent in ILT or in front of computers doing eLearning can be replaced by “learning while working.”
 Classrooms and eLearning must create a context for the information being taught whereas with mobile devices, learning occurs when the context presents itself.
 Think about the difference between trying to create a “what if” scenario for your children as opposed to taking advantage of a “teachable moment.”
 I think in most cases, as parents we would agree that the teachable moments are much more effective.
 Workplace learning is no different.

 - Mobile learning is cost effective.
-Considering the time employees spend participating in instructor-led training or eLearning, it becomes apparent that development costs are only one of the expenses that result from these forms of learning.
+Considering the time employees spend taking part in instructor-led training or eLearning, it becomes clear that development costs are only one expense that result from these forms of learning.
 That doesn’t make these forms of instruction bad, but when the costs of delivering training are factored in, mobile learning can have a real advantage.
-In addition, the costs to develop mobile learning rarely exceed more traditional forms of learning and in some cases can be much less.
-In this presentation by Jeff Tillett and Mark Chrisman, they show some simple, yet powerful ways to deliver relevant information without having to spend a fortune.
+In addition, the costs to develop mobile learning rarely exceed more traditional forms of learning and sometimes can be much less.
+In this presentation by Jeff Tillett and Mark Chrisman, they show simple, yet powerful ways to deliver relevant information without having to spend a fortune.

 - Adaptability and speed – With properly designed mobile learning, new or updated information can reach your audience almost instantly.
 Imagine an SMS text message that alerts your sales force that new product information has been released.
-The next time they log into the mobile web or native app that contains product information, the new information is downloaded and is available to the user.
-In cases where appropriate, content can be updated behind the scenes with no action required by the learner.
+The next time they log into the mobile web or native app that contains product information, it downloads the new information and is available to the user.
+Where appropriate, content can be updated behind the scenes with no action required by the learner.

-This is not an exhaustive list of course, but it should serve to illustrate that mobile learning is not a passing fad or trend that can be easily dismissed or ignored.
-For executives who are serious about leveraging opportunities as they present themselves, mLearning certainly deserves a closer look.
+This is not an exhaustive list but it should illustrate that mobile learning is not a fad or trend that can be easily dismissed or ignored.
+For executives serious about leveraging opportunities as they present themselves, mLearning deserves a closer look.

 If you are a corporate executive, what is your perspective on mobile learning and how does it fit into your organization’s strategy?
-If you are a learning professional trying to convince management to take a closer look at mobile learning, what approach are you taking to make your point?
+If you are a learning professional trying to convince management to inspect mobile learning, what approach are you taking to make your point?
 Add your comments below and share your thoughts.

 John is the Managing Partner for Float Mobile Learning.
 He has over 18 years of experience in helping clients change to be more successful and helping those clients navigate those changes.
 He works with Fortune 500 organizations to help them define and design learning strategies with a focus on mobile learning.
 His client list includes Caterpillar, Anheuser-Busch, Museum of Science and Industry and Pioneer Hi-Bred, a subsidiary of DuPont.John is a member of both the E-Learning Guild and ASTD where he is active in speaking about both eLearning and mobile learning topics.